Miguel Ángel Gallardo (politician)

 Miguel Ángel Gallardo Miranda (born 8 June 1974) is a Spanish Socialist Workers' Party (PSOE) politician.
 He was the mayor of his hometown of Villanueva de la Serena from 2003 to 2024, when he was elected secretary general of the PSOE in Extremadura.
+He led the party in the 2025 Extremaduran regional election, where they lost ten seats in their worst election to the Assembly of Extremadura.
+He resigned his leadership and did not take his seat.
+In 2026, due to a scandal in which a public sector job was created for the brother of prime minister Pedro Sánchez, he was banned from public office for 18 years.